atticola/clinical-ai-scribe-prompt-library/Prompt Evaluation Library for Clinical AI Scribes.md

 **Prompt Evaluation Library for Clinical AI Scribes**

 Integrating large language models (LLMs) into clinical documentation workflows can save time, but **robust evaluation of their outputs is critical for patient safety** .
-LLM-generated notes may
-1

-contain **“hallucinations”** (fabricated details) or **omissions** of important facts, which can mislead care 2
-and potentially delay diagnoses or cause patient anxiety .
+LLM-generated notes may1  contain **“hallucinations”** (fabricated details) or **omissions** of important facts, which can mislead care2  and potentially delay diagnoses or cause patient anxiety .
 To address this, we propose a **structured prompt-evaluation library** for LangChain/LangSmith that focuses on high-risk scenarios across multiple medical domains.
 Each test case in the library is designed to stress-test the AI on essential safety and accuracy criteria, using a standardized note format and a consistent evaluation schema.
-We 3
-use the Data–Assessment–Plan (**DAP**) note structure for clarity and completeness, as it encourages inclusion of all relevant information (e.g. avoiding *“missing risk documentation”* ).
-For instance,
+We3 use the Data–Assessment–Plan (**DAP**) note structure for clarity and completeness, as it encourages inclusion of all relevant information (e.g. avoiding *“missing risk documentation”* ).
+For instance3 guidelines for DAP notes highlight the need to **document any risks (like suicidality) and include** 4 **safety plans if needed** .
-3

-guidelines for DAP notes highlight the need to **document any risks (like suicidality) and include** 4
-**safety plans if needed** .

 **How the Library Works:** In a LangSmith test suite, each scenario provides a *generation prompt* (to produce a clinical note or decision) and an *evaluation prompt* (to assess the LLM’s output against safety/ quality criteria).
 The LLM’s generated note is fed into an evaluator chain that returns a **structured JSON output** indicating the presence of any errors or issues.
 The **output schema** typically includes flags such as hallucination: true/false , critical\_omission: true/false , format\_match: true/ false , etc., and can be extended with scenario-specific fields (e.g. allergy\_conflict ,
 dosage\_error ).
-Each test case is also labeled with **tags** (like template\_slot\_fill ,  medication\_logic , risk\_communication , hallucination\_detection , red\_flag ) to

-facilitate filtering and grouping of evaluations.
+Each test case is also labeled with **tags** (like template\_slot\_fill ,  medication\_logic , risk\_communication , hallucination\_detection , red\_flag ) to facilitate filtering and grouping of evaluations.
 This allows developers to run targeted regression tests (e.g. rerun all medication\_logic cases after updating the prompt template).
 Below, we outline a representative set of test cases across various specialties, illustrating scenario details, prompts, evaluation criteria, and expected outputs.

 **General Practice: Medication Allergy Conflict in Summary**